Heritage in a digital (podcast) format

 The GIVE project serves not only to make archives more searchable or to highlight old works.
 At the same time, it also aims to encourage reuse of authentic pieces.

 We demonstrated this by collaborating with spoken word artist Loeke Vanhoutteghem and visual artists Jasper Van Gestel and Pol Cosmo.
-Loeke created a beautiful piece of spoken word, while Jasper Van Gestel and Pol Cosmo indulged in some elements from self-selected masterpieces.
+Loeke created a beautiful piece of spoken word, while Jasper Van Gestel and Pol Cosmo had fun playing around with some elements from self-selected masterpieces.
 Van Gestel's work can serve perfectly as a tattoo, not entirely coincidentally also one of his specialities.
-Pol Cosmo's creation, in turn, transforms a once-dull black-and-white print of pious nuns into a more inclusive work with an ultra-modern wink, thanks to some rainbow colours.
+Pol Cosmo's creation, in turn, transforms a once-dull black-and-white print of pious nuns into a more inclusive work with an ultra-modern twist, thanks to a splash of rainbow colours.

-We also let the very young among us make their reinterpretations.
-At several schools in Flanders, children made postcards which we exhibited at the launch event of this campaign, organised by meemoo in Brussels.
+We also gave the younger generation a chance to come up with their own take.
+At several schools in Flanders, children created postcards which we exhibited at the launch event of this campaign, organised by meemoo in Brussels.